Westminster Cathedral

-Westminster Cathedral is the mother church of the Catholic Church in England and Wales.
-It is the largest Catholic church in the UK and the seat of the Archbishop of Westminster.
+Westminster Cathedral, officially the Metropolitan Cathedral of the Most Precious Blood, is the largest Catholic church in England and Wales.
+The shrine is dedicated to the Blood of Jesus Christ and is the seat of the Archbishop of Westminster.

-The site on which the cathedral stands in the City of Westminster was purchased by the Diocese of Westminster in 1885, and construction completed in 1903.
+The original site on which the cathedral stands in the City of Westminster was purchased by the Diocese of Westminster in 1885, and construction was completed in 1903.
+Designed by John Francis Bentley in a 9th-century Christian neo-Byzantine style, and accordingly made almost entirely of brick, without steel reinforcements, Sir John Betjeman called it "a masterpiece in striped brick and stone" that shows "the good craftsman has no need of steel or concrete."

-Designed by John Francis Bentley in neo-Byzantine style, and accordingly made almost entirely of brick, without steel reinforcements, Sir John Betjeman called it "a masterpiece in striped brick and stone" that shows "the good craftsman has no need of steel or concrete."
+The cathedral received Apostolic Visits from Pope John Paul II on 28 May 1982 and Pope Benedict XVI on 18 September 2010.